cgyulay/nfl-play-prediction/README.md

 # nfl-play-prediction
 Crudely predicting NFL play call from game situations.
+[The base dataset](https://github.com/veltman/nflplays) covers the regular and postseason for the years 2002-2012.

 ----